MUSC Bulletin | College of Nursing

 Any student who withdraws from the program of study at the College of Nursing voluntarily and then would like to return should submit a new application for admission to the MUSC Office of Enrollment Management.
 The new application should include a typewritten letter stating the circumstance that resulted in the student’s withdrawing from the program and reason(s) that readmission to the program is justified.

 Dismissal from the Program

 A student who is dismissed from the program is ineligible for readmission into the College of Nursing.
-The Program Directors will make a recommendation to the Associate Dean for Academics of the College of Nursing that a student be dismissed from the program if the student has a GPA that indicates the student will not be able to meet the 3.0 requirement for graduation or has failed two courses OR does not complete requirements for the MSN or DNP degree within a 6 year time limit after initial registration (Post-MSN DNP Students have a 4 year limit).
+The Program Directors will make a recommendation to the Associate Dean for Academics of the College of Nursing that a student be dismissed from the program if the student has a GPA that indicates the student will not be able to meet the 3.0 requirement for graduation or has failed two courses OR does not complete requirements for the MSN or DNP degree within 1.5 years times the length of the program.
 Additional circumstances which may result in dismissal from the program include failure to return after a Leave of Absence (LOA) expires, non-payment of fees, academic or professional misconduct, and loss of license to practice as an RN.

 For your reference, the MUSC Student Complaint Procedure is found in The Bulletin http://academicdepartments.musc.edu/esl/bulletin/acad_policies/ under “Academic Policies and Information” http://academicdepartments.musc.edu/esl/bulletin/acad_policies/scc/ .